ShoppinPal/sp-json-logger/README.md

-sp-json-logger is **a simple and fast JSON logging library** for node.js services.
+(Still under development) sp-json-logger is **a simple and fast JSON logging library** for node.js services.
 It is a wrapper module which adds more functionality and conventions to the bunyan logger.

 # Installation